craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen - Prime/Big Lore/Economy Pages/Economics of Combine.md

 ### Vices
 Some of the best alcohols known to Alaturmen come from the Combine's distilleries, and many fall to the vice Lush in this fertile land.

-As with all Alaturmen, the brothels here are under the protection of the [[Guild of Merchants]].
+As with all Alaturmen, the brothels here are under the protection of the [[Guild of Merchants#Yáramólë]].

 ### Land
 Think about how people get their land, from who, and what features would there be?